-Observium is also a network monitoring tool, it was designed to help you manage your network of servers easily, there are 2 versions from it; Community Edition which is free & open-source and Commercial version which costs £150/year.
+Observium is also a network monitoring tool, it was designed to help you manage your network of servers easily, there are 2 versions of it; Community Edition which is free and open-source, and the Commercial version which costs £1,000/year.

 Features of Observium

 - Written in PHP with MySQL database support.

 - Has a nice web interface to output information and data.

 - Ability to manage and monitor hundreds of hosts worldwide.

 - The community version from it is licensed under the QPL license.

 - Works on Windows, Linux, FreeBSD, and more.

 For installation, read our article – Install Observium Network Management and Monitoring Tool in Linux